 How to Make Leather Britches

-- The first thing you'll need to do after harvesting your green beans is to give them a quick rinse, then string them by snapping off one end and pulling the string-like membrane off the bean.
-Then snap the other end of the bean off.
+- After harvesting your green beans (or picking some up at your local farmers market), you’ll need to give them a quick rinse, then string them by snapping off one end and pulling the string-like membrane off the bean.
+Then, snap the other end of the bean off.

-- Grab an older sewing needle and a long piece of thread and double thread your needle (the beans can get heavy if doing a long strand).
-Tie off a large knot at the end of the string (if your knot is too small the beans will just slip right over it.
+- Grab an older sewing needle and a long piece of thread.
+Double thread your needle (the beans can get heavy if you’re doing a long strand).
+Tie off a large knot at the end of the string (if your knot is too small, the beans will just slip right over it).

-- Take a bean and poke the needle through the middle of the bean.
-I like to poke through one of the actual beans rather than just through the green fleshy part, this will help the beans stay in place.
+- Take a bean and poke the needle through the middle of it.
+I like to poke through one of the actual beans rather than just through the green fleshy part; this will help the beans stay in place.

-- Make a nice big loop at the top of the string and hang it from a hook where it's out of the way, preferrably in a warm, dry, with good air flow area of your home.
+- Make a nice big loop at the top of the string and hang it from a hook where it’s out of the way, preferably in a warm, dry area with good airflow.

 How to Store Leather Britches